-Assesso r Guidance 1.
+Assesso Assessor Guidance 1.
 Learners should provide a clear definition of organisational change.
 At least one internal and one external reason for organisational change should be outlined with examples to illustrate the points made.
 Learners should provide at least two examples of potential employee responses to organisational change; one positive response and one negative response.
-2. Learners should provide at least two benefits of organisational change using examples.
+2. Learners should provide at least two benefits of organisational change using relevant examples.
 Centres may like to provide relevant case studies to provide a focus to support the assessment.
-A simple change management process should be described to illustrate understanding the steps involved in making change happen.
-This can include a recognised change mod and if images are used the learner should describe it in their own words to show the understanding. change.
+A simple change management process should be described to illustrate understanding of the steps involved in making change happen.
+This can include a recognised change model, and if images are used the learner should describe it in their own words to show their understanding.
+Learners should outline at least two ways that employees can support organisational change.